 In this weekend course, we use the Gestalt approach, along with neuroscience, and combine sound theoretical input with experiential learning and skills practice.

 We explore trauma and how to facilitate recovery by tracking the healing journey along the Gestalt Cycle as a potential map for locating what a particular client might need as a next step in their recovery.

 Course participants might work with their own experience or bring cases from their work, to explore the practical application of the approach.

 Who is the course for?

-This weekend is for anyone working in a therapeutic or caring capacity with individuals who suffer from the after-effects of trauma.
+This weekend is for anyone working in a therapeutic capacity with individuals who suffer from the after-effects of trauma.

 · Deepen awareness and understanding of trauma and strategies to facilitate recovery

 · Explore single traumatic events and long-term traumatic experiences, trauma experienced as adults and during childhood as well as attachment related trauma and other forms of traumatic experiences, and the role shock plays in PTSD.

 · Learn to apply the Gestalt Cycle to recognise where a client may be ‘stuck’ and how to facilitate moving through traumatic experiences in safe and effective ways